 A weekly gathering of the Pacific Union College community.
 Students, faculty, and staff meet to worship, learn and exchange ideas and information.
-Required for all full-time undergraduate students each quarter in residence.
+Required for all undergraduate students each quarter (unless specially exempted).
 To pass, a student must attend a minimum of six meetings each quarter.
 Repeatable for credit.
 Graded S/F.